MiguelLameiras/Perlin-Noise/README.md

 # Perlin-Noise

-Terrain generation in [OpenFrameworks](https://github.com/openframeworks/openFrameworks) with the superposition of different layers of Perlin Noise.
+Terrain generation in [OpenFrameworks](https://github.com/openframeworks/openFrameworks) using the superposition of different layers of Perlin Noise.

 ## Terrain Generated